WebAssembly/wasi-threads/README.md

     reserved values in wasi-libc.
     For example, it can be used to indicate the main thread, which doesn't have a TID in the current version of this proposal.

+### Thread group

+* The main thread starts with a thread group which only contains the main thread.

+* Threads created by a thread in a thread group using `wasi_thread_spawn` is added to the thread group.

+* When a thread is terminated, it's removed from the thread group.

+### Voluntary thread termination

+A thread can terminate itself voluntarily, either by calling `wasi_thread_exit`, or by returning from `wasi_thread_start`.

+### Changes to WASI `proc_exit`

+With this proposal, the `proc_exit` function takes extra responsibility to terminate all threads in the thread group, not only the calling one.

+Any of threads in the thread group can call `proc_exit`.

+### Traps

+When a thread caused a trap, it terminates all threads in the thread group similarly to `proc_exit`.

+### Thread group exit status

+If one or more threads call WASI `proc_exit` or raise a trap, one of them is chosen by the runtime to represent the exit status of the thread group.
+It's non deterministic which one is chosen.

+If the thread group gets empty without involving `proc_exit` or a trap, it's treated as if the last thread called `proc_exit` with exit code 0.

 #### Design choice: pthreads